AlgoMaster Logo

 Intuition

-The most natural way to convert a number to a different base is to repeatedly take the remainder when dividing by the base, then divide the number by the base.
-For base 10, you would do n % 10 to get the last digit, then n = n / 10 to move to the next digit.
+To convert a number to a different base, repeatedly take the remainder when dividing by the base, then divide the number by the base.
+For base 10, n % 10 gives the last digit, then n = n / 10 moves to the next digit.

-For Excel columns, the idea is the same, but with base 26 and a 1-indexing twist.
-Before taking the modulo, we subtract 1 from the number.
-This converts the 1-26 range into 0-25, which maps perfectly to A-Z. After getting the remainder, we divide the adjusted number by 26 and repeat until the number reaches 0.
+Excel columns work the same way with base 26, plus the 1-indexing adjustment.
+Before taking the modulo, subtract 1 from the number.
+This converts the 1 to 26 range into 0 to 25, which maps to A through Z. After getting the remainder, divide the adjusted number by 26 and repeat until the number reaches 0.

 Since we extract digits from the least significant position first (rightmost character), we build the result in reverse and flip it at the end.